oicr-gsi/nabu/README.md

   * Create a file in `conf/` called `flyway.conf` and add to it your database url, user, and password (similar to the `.env` file.
 The `conf/example-flyway.conf` file provides a template for this.
   * Perform the initial migration using the following:
     ```
-    $ npm run fw-baseline
+    $ npm run fw-migrate
     ```

-After that initial setup, migrations are run as necessary with the following command:
+After that initial setup, run migrations as necessary using:
 ```
 $ npm run fw-migrate
 ```